 Among all these dialects, Vicholi is the standard dialect that is followed by all Sindhi speakers.
 The educated class uses this dialect and it is known as the language of literature and education.
-Moreover it is the administrative language of Sindh.
-The largest Sindhi speaking city in Pakistan is Hyderabad.
+Moreover, it is the administrative language of Sindh.
+The largest Sindhi-speaking city in Pakistan is Hyderabad.

 The ancient record of Sindhi literature is shown in the musical composition of Shah Abdul Karim.
 The Sindhi literature started gaining popularity in the 18th century.
 Many pieces of literature were written.
-Shah Abdul Latif was the renowned Sindhi Muslim Scholar, poet, and musician.
-He is remembered as a great poet of Sindhi language.
+Shah Abdul Latif was a renowned Sindhi Muslim Scholar, poet, and musician.
+He is remembered as a great poet of the Sindhi language.
 His poems were compiled with the name of Shah Jo Risalo and were later translated into Urdu, English other languages.
 Sachal Sarmast is another great Sufi rebel poet that is known for his religious criticism.
 Apart from these three Sufis Saami is the great poet produced by the great land of Sindh.

 The poet Saami was not so poetical but religious.
-There are other Sindhi poets like Bedil and Bekas, and Dalpat which have produced different verses.
+There are other Sindhi poets like Bedil and Bekas, and Dalpat who have produced different verses.
 Gul Mohammad came up with a Persian form of poetry that has changed the native baits and Mirza Kaleech Beg made a great contribution to Sindhi literature.
 Dayaram Gidumal is popular for metaphysical writings.

 Another Sindhi prose writer was Mirza Kaleech.
 Other notable worth mentioning Sindhi poets are Dr. H.M.Gurbuxani, N.R Malkani, Acharya Gidwani, Jethmal Parsram, Lalchand Amardinomal, and Bherumal Mecherchand.
 Sindhi writers have contributed a lot to Sindhi literature.
-The rich heritage of Sindhi language is portrayed in Sindhi writings and poetry.
+The rich heritage of the Sindhi language is portrayed in Sindhi writings and poetry.